tum-gis/road2citygml3/README.md

 View the documentation [here](https://www.3dcitydb.org/3dcitydb/fileadmin/public/road2citygml3/).

+Recommendations are related to the conceptual model of the Open Geospatial Consortium (OGC) standard [CityGML version 3.0](https://docs.ogc.org/is/20-010/20-010.html).

 ## Citation
 If you find this documentation helpful for your work, please consider citing it as follows.